bstaruk/starbase-react/readme.md

   * [MQPacker](https://github.com/hail2u/node-css-mqpacker)
 * ...and more!

-Starbase-react is a variant of [Starbase](https://github.com/bstaruk/starbase) (from the same developer), and is intended to be small in scope so that it may be easily extended and customized, or used as a learning tool for folks who are trying to become familiar with Webpack 3 and React.
+Starbase-react is a variant of [Starbase](https://github.com/bstaruk/starbase) (from the same developer), and is intended to be small in scope so that it may be easily extended and customized, or used as a learning tool for folks who are trying to become familiar with Webpack 3 and React 16.

 ## license